 During the interwar years, “folk art fever” swept the Northeastern United States.1 Early transmitters included Robert Laurent, Charles Sheeler and other artists who contracted the fever in rural outposts like Ogunquit, Maine or the Pennsylvania German enclave of Bucks County and brought it back to New York City, where the Whitney Studio Club put objects from their collections on display in 1924.
 Six years later, Holger Cahill, the Icelandic-American curator who was later named the director of the Federal Art Project (FAP), launched a series of folk art exhibitions—two at the Newark Museum followed by one at the Museum of Modern Art (MoMA).
 His 1932 MoMA show did not come from artists’ troves but rather drew almost exclusively from the collection of Abby Aldrich Rockefeller who employed Cahill as her “folk art tracker.”2 By 1935, however, the supplies of weathervanes, needlework, decoys and other handcrafted objects that had long laid dormant in Northern and Mid-Atlantic antique shops were picked over.
 So Rockefeller sent Cahill into the uncharted territory of the American South.

 Many scholars have identified Cahill’s Southern collecting trip as an early attempt to diversify the then emergent folk art canon, which was dominated by works from states north of the Mason Dixon line.3 Until now, however, his trip has not been comprehensively chronicled.
 This is in part due to an assumption that Cahill’s records of the trip had been lost—a mishap that Cahill refers to during a 1957 interview with Joan Pring that is in the Archives of American Art.
 Cahill told Pring: “I had a sort of accident happen to me in Williamsburg.
 I gave them scads of notes that I had taken on these trips of mine—gave them to a stenographer—and they disappeared.
-Nobody knows where they are.”4 Elizabeth Stillinger includes this quote in her recent encyclopedic chronicle of folk art collecting in the United States, A Kind of Archeology, whose title is inspired by Cahill.5 Stillinger adds that in fact there are several surviving pages of notes in the papers of Dorothy Miller, the pioneering curator who was also Cahill’s second wife, which are “possibly the only remaining description of that momentous journey.”6 This essay relies another existing account of the trip in the Archives of American Art: an eight-page report that Cahill wrote to Abby Aldrich Rockefeller chronicling his journey between February 21st and March 5th, 1935 (see frames 824-833).7 From the new information revealed by this Rockefeller report, I reconstruct Cahill’s route using the latest version of Neatline, a tool for building interactive timelines and maps developed by the Scholar’s Lab at the University of Virginia.
+Nobody knows where they are.”4 Elizabeth Stillinger includes this quote in her recent encyclopedic chronicle of folk art collecting in the United States, A Kind of Archeology, whose title is inspired by Cahill.5 Stillinger adds that in fact there are several surviving pages of notes in the papers of Dorothy Miller, the pioneering curator who was also Cahill’s second wife, which are “possibly the only remaining description of that momentous journey.”6 This essay relies another existing account of the trip in the Archives of American Art: an eight-page report that Cahill wrote to Abby Aldrich Rockefeller chronicling his journey between February 21st and March 5th, 1935 (see frames 824-833).7 From the new information revealed by this Rockefeller report, I reconstructed Cahill’s route using the latest version of Neatline, a tool for building interactive timelines and maps developed by the Scholar’s Lab at the University of Virginia.
 Thanks to the generous cooperation of Jan Gilliam at Abby Aldrich Rockefeller Folk Art Center (AARFAC), who helped me cross-reference works in Cahill’s Rockefeller report against the current Colonial Williamsburg collection, I have been able to layer my digital map with many images of the material Cahill found during his collecting trip.

 The chronicle of Cahill’s early years as an Icelandic immigrant established by Wendy Jeffers and further explored in the recent dissertations of Jillian Eliot and G. Carl Rutberg reads like a classic rags to riches parable of Gilded Age America.
-Born Sveinn Kristjan Bjarnarson near the Artic Circle in Iceland in 1887, Cahill immigrated with his parents to Western Canada and eventually North Dakota by the early 1890s.
+Born Sveinn Kristjan Bjarnarson near the Arctic Circle in Iceland in 1887, Cahill immigrated with his parents to Western Canada and eventually North Dakota by the early 1890s.
 Cahill’s youth was comprised of a series of undesirable episodes that began when Cahill’s parents separated and he was eventually forced to work on a farm 50 miles away from his mother and sister.
 Things began to turn around for Cahill once he pursued jobs that promised mobility, first at the Northern Pacific Railway in 1907, and later with Great Lakes boats.9